-When a Beagle sleeps on their side, they are indicating a strong sense of comfort and security because it leaves all essential organs fully exposed.
+When a Beagle sleeps on its side, they are indicating a strong sense of comfort and security because it leaves all essential organs fully exposed.
 Dogs who usually sleep in this position tend to be very relaxed and easy to get along with, although that can change if they are sleeping in a new place or near someone they are less familiar with.

 Another thing to remember when you see your pooch in this position is that sleeping on their side leaves their limbs free to move while they sleep, which means it is more likely that you will see more leg twitches and kicks from your Beagle.

-On he other hand, when a Beagle sleeps all curled up, nose to tail, they are doing so based on an instinctive need to protect their vital organs as they sleep.
+On the other hand, when a Beagle sleeps all curled up, nose to tail, they are doing so based on an instinctive need to protect their vital organs as they sleep.
 This position restricts movement while they sleep.
 It also protects vital organs from predators.

-The curled up position, however, doesn’t necessarily mean your Beagle is somehow uncomfortable where they are or who they are with, but that’s not necessarily the case.
+The curled-up position, however, doesn’t necessarily mean your Beagle is somehow uncomfortable where they are or who they are with, but that’s not necessarily the case.
 It is a common position in the fall and winter because it is a warmer position.
 In many cases, the Beagle simply likes that position best.